filmil/vivado-docker/README.md

 * You must download the installation package yourself from AMD, and make it available to the package by placing it inside the repository once you check it out.
 I do not see that changing.
+* The correct operation of this repo relies on downloading a missing Vivado archive, which makes it very hard to test.

 # Prior art